 Pernilla Siebenfreund is a Certified Hakomi Therapist and Teacher with the Hakomi Institute Pacifica Team.
 She leads Hakomi workshops in Australia and teaches on Hakomi Professional Trainings in Sydney.
 She has over 15 years of experience in private practice in Brisbane, working with couples and individuals, as well as seven years experience working with children and parents in a Brisbane based agency.
 She is the Brisbane organiser of Hakomi workshops and trainings and has been a meditation practitioner for over 20 years.
 As a psychotherapist and teacher, Pernilla has a particular interest in applying loving kindness and embodied mindfulness to cultivate compassion for self and others.

-Deb Algar, CHT, Dip.Hol.Couns, CMCAPA, PACFA, MBSR teacher, a Certified Hakomi Therapist and a teacher-in-training on the Hakomi Pacifica Team, Sydney training.
-She holds a Diploma in Holistic Counselling and has been in private practice as a psychotherapist for over 10 years, working with individuals and couples.
-She teaches Mindfulness Based Stress Reduction courses in Sydney.
-Deb is passionate about sharing the possibilities for self-discovery, connectedness and freedom that mindfulness and Hakomi offer.
+Deb Algar, CHT, Dip.Hol.Couns, PACFA Reg.Clinical, MBSR teacher.
+Deb is a Certified Hakomi Therapist and a Teacher in Training with Hakomi Australia, currently teaching on the Sydney Hakomi Professional Training.
+She holds a Diploma in Holistic Counselling and has been in private practice as a psychotherapist for over 14 years, working with individuals and couples.
+She also teaches Mindfulness Based Stress Reduction courses to the general public in Sydney.
+Deb is passionate about sharing the possibilities for self-discovery, connectedness and freedom that Hakomi and mindfulness offer.

 Aladdin is a certified Hakomi therapist and teacher.
 He brings to this workshop a love of creativity, collaborative practice and fostering the conditions for transformative learning experiences.
 For over a decade he has worked as as a facilitator, psychotherapist, family therapist & ecotherapist with children, teens and adults.
 Aladdin currently works for Easternhealth as a family violence counsellor and in health promotion in Men’s Health and prevention of family violence.
 He maintains a small private practice in Melbourne and leads workshops throughout Austraila.
 Wild nature, Zen practice, music and family enrich his life.